samglover/client-power-tools/readme.txt

 #### Fixed
 - Fixed bug that would display the Client Dashboard twice in the CPT nav menu, and would not tolerate an empty additional pages field.
+- Fixed a bug that displayed the CPT nav menu twice on additional pages on some sites.

 ### 1.6 - 2022-12-10